Hamood Uz Zaman Khan: Federal Secretary

 He also served as Federal Secretary, of the Ministry of Defense Production.
 He replaced Lt Gen (retd) Humayun Aziz, who had completed his contract as secretary of the ministry.

 Secretary of Defence

 He was appointed Defense Secretary by Prime Minister Shehbaz Sharif.
 He was appointed on a two-year contract and assumed charge of his post on August 24, 2022 and continued to serve in the capacity till August 2024.

 Controversies

-In March 2023, the Ministry of Defense informed the Election Commission of Pakistan (ECP), headed by him, that the Pakistan Army would not be available for election duty due to the "situation in the country", noting that border security and the country's Army was the "first priority".
+In March 2023, the Ministry of Defense informed the Election Commission of Pakistan (ECP), headed by him, that the Pakistan Army would not be available for election duty during 2023 due to the "situation in the country", noting that the security of the borders and the country was the army's "first priority".

-In December 2023, a contempt of court petition was filed against him for allegedly violating a Supreme Court order to prosecute him in a criminal court for the May 9 incidents.
+In December 2023, a contempt of court petition was filed against him for allegedly violating a Supreme Court order to try the May 9 riots accused in criminal courts.